wp-plugins/socialauth-wp/readme.txt

 = Where can I find more information? =

-Please check out our [detailed wiki](http://code.google.com/p/socialauth-wordpress/) for complete information on this plugin.
+Please check out our [detailed wiki](http://code.google.com/p/socialauth-wordpress/) for complete information on this plugin. you can check [socialauth.in](http://socialauth.in) to get similar libraries in other technologies under SocialAuth umbrella.

 = Where will I get the application keys? =